l33tllama/leofebey.com/pages/05.workshops/robot-workshop-circuitpython-beta/default.md

 The workshop will almost certainly be held at Hobart Enterprize, 24 Davey Street, Hobart.
 Probably on a weekend.
 Parking can be tricky, but there's a lot of space inside and I'm getting the space for free!

-These workshops wouldn't be possible without the support of [Hobart Hackerspace](https://www.hobarthackerspace.org.au/) and [Hobart Makers](http://hobartmakers.com/).
+These workshops wouldn't be possible without the support of [Hobart Hackerspace](https://www.hobarthackerspace.org.au/), [Hobart Makers](http://hobartmakers.com/) and [Enterprize](https://enterprize.space).
 Please check them out, they are good people!

 ### The robot kit I currently plan to use will likely have these parts: